farthead0912/IT342-HMS-mobile/README.md

 **NAME:** BENJAMIN E. RIVERA
 **COURSE & YEAR:** BSIT-3

-I am your average kind of guy.
-Likes to play computer games with friends.
+I’m your average kind of guy.
+I like to play computer games with friends.
 I believe in personal growth and always strive to improve myself in small ways every day.
-Also listening and singig to the music when alone is kinda what everyone does.
-Lastly hoping for a brighter future for myself.
+Also, listening to and singing music when alone is something that everyone does.
+Lastly, I’m hoping for a brighter future for myself.